What Changed in This Update (July 2026)

 Similarly, if your app shows content posted by sanctioned entities, Apple may interpret that as “facilitating” dealings with those entities.

 If Apple terminates or suspends an account under DPLA Section 11.2, you may be able to challenge that decision.
-The challenge’s nature could depend on:
+The nature of the challenge could depend on:

 Since U.S. courts have not yet ruled on this provision, the enforceability of Apple’s broad interpretation remains uncertain.